|

 • 6-9 months: Deconstructed quesadilla

-• on the side serve: strips of a corn tortilla, thin slice of low-sodium cheese, avocado, smashed beans, sour cream, chicken breasts cut into pieces the size and length of two adult fingers
+• on the side serve: strips of a corn tortilla, thin slices of low-sodium cheese, avocado, smashed beans, sour cream, and chicken (or other meat) cut into pieces the size and length of two adult fingers

 • 9 months: bite-sized pieces of a low-sodium cheese filled corn tortilla